BA in Athletic Training

-Students are placed on probation for the next semester if their cumulative WSU GPA falls below 2.500.
+Students are placed on probation for the next semester if their overall institutional GPA falls below 2.500.
 Preprofessional students placed on probation jeopardize their admission to the professional phase.
 Students on probation will not be academically dismissed from the ATP until:

 - They accumulate 12 or more attempted hours after being placed on probation,

 - Fail to earn at least a 2.500 GPA semester average, and

 - Their overall or institutional grade point average remains below a 2.500.

 Students dismissed for academic reasons may seek readmission to the ATP and the College of Education by appealing, in writing, for an exception to the regulations.
 Students should contact the ATP program director and the College of Education for specific procedures.